 How much RAM do I need?

 There is no easy way to answer this question.
-However, here is a general recommendation: since you cannot upgrade RAM in newer Macs without purchasing a new computer, ask yourself what main tasks you are going to complete on it within three to five years before purchasing a Mac.
+However, here is a general recommendation: since you can upgrade RAM only in older Macs and cannot do it in newer models without purchasing a new computer, ask yourself what main tasks you are going to complete on it within three to five years before purchasing a Mac.
 If you will mainly work with texts or use your Mac for internet browsing, 8 GB of RAM should be enough.
 But if you plan to work with photo or video editors, play a lot of games, and use other resource-intensive apps, it is better to invest in a Mac with 16 GB of RAM.
 In fact, 32 GB would be even better in such cases.

 1. Check CPU usage on Mac